coldclimate/theapproachablegeek.co.uk/content/blog/better-living-through-software.md

 We get a [fantastic meatbox](http://www.gandsorganics.com/) delivered once a month from a local farmer which is excellent, but shopping for other things is a bit of a pain.
 Supermarkets are designed to make you buy more things, so goignt here cost you more money.

 Step in the [ASDA app](https://play.google.com/store/apps/details?id=com.asda.android&hl=en_GB).
 The basket doesn't seem to time out, so as we run out of things or as I'm planning the weeks food I add items to the basket and then checkout once I'm ready.
 Rather than booking a home delivery slot I choose the "click and collect" option which means that I can drop in on my way home and it's all ready to go.
+The confirmation page on the app also gives you the option to add it to your calendar - very handy.

+## Bumping up my phone security

+I've just installed [Cerberus](http://www.cerberusapp.com) which gives you remote control over your phone.
+If it's stolen you can lock it, take pictures with the camera, record audio, get it's geolocation and all sorts of cool stuff.
+If it gets desparate you can even remove wipe it.